AgeOfLearning/aofl/docs/v1.x/getting-started/lets-code.md

 # Let's Code

-So far you have read about some of the features AofL JS supports and you have installed the starter app.
+So far you have read about some of the features of AofL JS and learned how to install the starter app.
 It's time to see some of these features in action.

 ## Create a new Component